pywren/alternative_clouds/azure/README.md

 * Location -> West US
 * Storage account -> choose an existing `storage_account`

+On your function app page, click on `Download publish profile`.
+This downloads an XML file with some metadata that is used to connect the function app with other services.
+Note the variables `userName` (this starts with a `$`) and `userPWD`. are the KUDU username and KUDU password that we'll use to deploy our code.

 ### Deploying the function code
 Azure gives you two options to deploy a function: web portal or via HTTP Put.